garrandall/popular-music-data/tracks/drive-the-cars.md

 You can't go on
-Thinking nothing's wrong, ohh no
+Thinking nothing's wrong, oh no
 Who's gonna drive you home
 Tonight?
 You can't go on
-Thinking nothing's wrong, ohh no
+Thinking nothing's wrong, oh no
 Who's gonna drive you home
 Tonight?